hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/08-private-module-registry-v1/assignment.md

   contents: We've made things easier by writing most of the policy for you and by
     providing the test cases and mocks that you need to test it.
-The mocks simulate the use of two Azure modules both from the public Terraform Registry and from a Private Module Registry in an organization on the Terraform Cloud server.
+The mocks simulate the use of two Azure modules both from the public Terraform Registry and from a Private Module Registry in an organization on the HCP Terraform server.
 - type: text
   contents: |-
-    Your task is to complete and test a Sentinel policy that requires that all modules called by the root module come from the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of a Terraform Cloud organization called "Cloud-Operations".
+    Your task is to complete and test a Sentinel policy that requires that all modules called by the root module come from the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of a HCP Terraform organization called "Cloud-Operations".
 You will use the [tfconfig/v2](https://www.terraform.io/docs/cloud/sentinel/import/tfconfig-v2.html) import to do that.

-    Since the owners of a Terraform Cloud/Enterprise organization can prevent modules in their PMR from using external modules, requiring the root module to call all modules from the PMR effectively requires that all non-root modules come from the PMR.
+    Since the owners of a HCP Terraform/Enterprise organization can prevent modules in their PMR from using external modules, requiring the root module to call all modules from the PMR effectively requires that all non-root modules come from the PMR.

     You might find the documentation for Sentinel's [matches](https://docs.hashicorp.com/sentinel/language/spec/#matches-operator) operator and [strings](https://docs.hashicorp.com/sentinel/imports/strings) import useful.
 You might also want to read about how modules are sourced from private module registries [here](https://www.terraform.io/docs/cloud/registry/using.html).
 tabs: